Can Daily Recess Lead to Better Behavior? (page 2)

 - Consequences of Behavior

-- Common Functions of Problem Behavior
+- Using Time-Outs as a Method of Decreasing Problem Behavior

 For many adults, the concept of limited or no recess is unthinkable.
 Some adults, though, are pushing for a more rigorous school environment, which in some cases translates to limited recess time, or no recess at all.
 In some parts of the country, a lack of outdoor space results in no outdoor play, and children are confined to playing indoors in the school gymnasium.
 In some schools, the gymnasium has become a classroom, and therefore indoor recess is eliminated altogether.